hgianini/Getting-and-Cleaning-Data/README.md

 # Getting and Cleanind Data - Course Project
 # Student - Author: Hernán Gianini
 #
+*The following describes the script that starts from the input files "train" and "test" and ends with the tidy data set requested in the project.*
+*The script operates continuously and consists of 5 parts, according to the stages requested in the project.*
 # Part 1: Merges the training and the test sets to create one data set.
 #
 ## Set the working directory